Nigje/ExceptionBenchmark/Readme.md

 ## Exception Structure

 In this project for the exception, the following structure is suggested that is derived from the Exception class.
-Other types of exceptions should derive the CustomeException and every exception has its own usage.
+Other types of exceptions should derive the `CustomeException` and every exception has its own usage.
 The properties are a suggestion and always based on the domain, it is possible to add other properties or remove some of them.

-- **ErrorCode**: This property is an Enum that indicates a summary of error by using some words or numbers.
+- **ErrorCode**:  This property is an `Enum` that indicates a summary of error by using some words or numbers.
 It is like a dictionary that helps to expose the reason for exceptions to clients.
-For example, when the request is to update a user who does not exist, a CustomNotFoundException will throw and the ErrorCode property will be USER_NOT_FOUND.
-In the web API application the response HttpStatusCode would be 404 and this property will expose to the client that says the user is not found.
-So, the client will recognize the exact error and if it is the front-end project, by using this property they will able to show the correct message in every language to the end user (HttpStatusCode does not specify the exact problem.
-The exception's message is always in English and is not a reference to show a correct message in another language).
+For example, when the request is to update a user who does not exist, a `CustomNotFoundException` will throw and the `ErrorCode` property will be USER_NOT_FOUND.
+In the web API application scenario, the response `HttpStatusCode` would be 404, and this property will be exposed to the client that says the user is not found.
+So, the client will recognize the exact error (uses it as an If condition) and if it is the front-end project, by using this property they will able to show the correct message to the end user in every language  (`HttpStatusCode` does not specify the exact problem.
+Also, the exception's message is always in English and is not a reference to use it as an If condition).
 This approach specifies the exact error.
 - **TechnicalMessage**: This property is used to log more technical details.
 For example, when the request is for updating a user and the user does not exist, the data such as a UserId can be saved as a technical message.
-- **Severity**: This property is Enum which indicates the severity of the exception it is the same as the log level in the logger and is used to make a different severity between different exceptions.
-For example, in case of a request to fetch a user who does not exist, a CustomNotFoundException would throw and the response HttpStatusCode is 404 and the ErrorCode is USER_NOT_FOUND and this property will be Info to says the exception was not critical.
+- **Severity**: This property is `Enum` which indicates the severity of the exception it is the same as the log level in the logger and is used to make a different severity between different exceptions.
+For example, in case of a request to fetch a user who does not exist, a `CustomNotFoundException` would throw and the response `HttpStatusCode` is 404 and the `ErrorCode` is USER_NOT_FOUND and this property will be Info to says the exception was not critical.
 - **LogStackTrace**: This property shows whether it is needed to collect the exception's stack trace collection in the logger or not.
 For example, in the case of a request to fetch a user who does not exist, probably it is not needed to collect the stack trace collection when the application is logging the exception.
 - **Message**: It is the default property for Exception that explain more details about the error to the client.